 I read Green Futures from cover to cover (which I rarely do with magazines these days).
 It’s so full of inspiration and really thought-provoking stuff.

-It is described as a 'must read' by subscribers, which include business leaders, sustainability professionals, policy makers and students, with a keen eye on the world they want to live in.
+For 18 years, Green Futures was the go-to magazine for lively and engaging debate on environmental solutions and sustainable futures.
+It was described as a 'must read' by some subscribers, which included business leaders, sustainability professionals, policy makers and students with a keen eye on the world they wanted to live in.

 The influential environmentalist Jonathon Porritt founded the magazine in 1996, as a way for the global sustainability non-profit Forum for the Future to inspire its audience with news of positive solutions.

 Every issue of the magazine offered news stories, features and comment on a range of topics, from clean energy and smart design, to food and finance in a changing world, reaching a print audience of up to 25,000.
 Its online and social media presence expanded its reach beyond the UK, with large audiences in the US and India in particular.

 Green Futures also published an acclaimed series of Special Editions, providing the opportunity to delve into topical subjects in greater depth than was possible in the quarterly magazine.
 The content was shaped in collaboration with sponsoring partners, who brought expertise, case studies and insight to the debate.
 They reached new audiences through distribution deals with global conferences and with other publications, such as Management Today or Brazil's Carta Capital.